mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 It's a bit too early to judge disks, so check back in about five years to see how I'm liking them, but so far, so good.

-My biggest worry was that they'd be too noisy, but I can't hear them at all.
+My biggest worry was that they'd be too noisy, but I never hear them at all.
+The only time I heard them was while running the performance benchmarks.
+And not during reads or writes, interestingly, but when I was deleting files between tests.

 ### Disk (OS)